Bloom Filter Encoding for Machine Learning: Abstract

 \section{Abstract}

-We present a method that uses the Bloom filter transform to preprocess data for machine learning.
-Each sample is encoded into a compact, privacy-preserving bit array.
-This reduces memory use and protects the original data while keeping enough structure for accurate classification.
-We test the method on six datasets: SMS Spam Collection, ECG200, Adult 50K, CDC Diabetes, MNIST, and Fashion MNIST.
-Four classifiers are used: Extreme Gradient Boosting, Deep Neural Networks, Convolutional Neural Networks, and Logistic Regression.
-Results show that models trained on Bloom filter encodings achieve accuracy similar to models trained on raw data or other transforms.
-At the same time, the method provides memory savings while enhancing privacy.
-These results suggest that the Bloom filter transform is an efficient preprocessing approach for diverse machine learning tasks.
+We present a method that uses a Bloom filter transform to preprocess data for machine learning.
+Each sample is encoded into a compact bit-array representation using hash-based encoding, producing a fixed-length feature space that reduces memory usage and obfuscates original feature values.
+The encoding does not rely on keyed hashing; however, a key can optionally be used to control the mapping and would be required to reproduce the representation.
+We evaluate the approach on six datasets spanning text, time-series, tabular, and image domains: SMS Spam Collection, ECG200, Adult 50K, CDC Diabetes, MNIST, and Fashion MNIST.
+Four classifiers are considered: Extreme Gradient Boosting, Deep Neural Networks, Convolutional Neural Networks, and Logistic Regression.
+Results show that models trained on Bloom filter encodings achieve performance comparable to models trained on raw data or standard dimensionality reduction techniques across several datasets, while providing consistent memory savings.
+These findings suggest that Bloom filter encodings can serve as an efficient, general-purpose preprocessing representation that preserves useful similarity structure for learning tasks while providing a degree of data obfuscation. \keywords{Bloom Filters \and Machine Learning \and Data Transforms.}